TeamHG-Memex/eli5/docs/source/libraries/xgboost.rst

   if ``vec`` is not None, ``vec.transform([doc])`` is passed to the estimator.
 Set it to True if you're passing ``vec``, but ``doc`` is already vectorized.

+Booster_ estimator accepts two more optional arguments:

+* ``is_regression`` - True if solving a regression problem
+  ("objective" starts with "reg") and False for a classification problem.
+  If not set, regression is assumed for a single target estimator and proba will not be shown.
+* ``missing`` - set it to the same value as the ``missing`` argument to ``xgboost.DMatrix``.
+Matters only if sparse values are used.
+  Default is ``np.nan``.

 See the :ref:`tutorial <xgboost-titanic-tutorial>` for a more detailed usage example.